dimagi/risk-scores/README.md

+# RISK SCORES GENERATION

-The repository provides example tooling for developing a risk score model, including the use of appropriate metrics for evaluation and examples of how to tune a model appropriately.
+This repository provides example tooling for developing a risk score model, including the use of appropriate metrics for evaluation and examples of how to tune a model appropriately.
 The example is meant to illustrate the process as the details of any project will require some customization in approach.

 The primary aim of using a machine learning model in public health is to tell us where to focus human efforts or resources and maximise our impact.
 This contrasts with a traditional economist or epidemiologist approach, which strives to establish causality and determine the exact factors that are responsible for the outcome.